angelfor3v3r/eccologic-asm/README.md

 > ./build.sh
 ```

-And finally, you need to build the frontend:
+And finally, you need to build the frontend inside it's directory too:
 ```cmd
 > cd eccologic-asm/frontend
 > npm install